 Not only does it help produce more blood and amniotic fluid needed to care for your baby, but it can also help with pregnancy symptoms, such as:

-- Constipation
+• Constipation

-- Swelling
+• Swelling

-- Low Energy
+• Low Energy

-It can also help reduce a mother’s risk of preterm labor and birth.
+Did you know it can also help reduce a mother’s risk of preterm labor and birth.

-(5) Pregnancy Journal
+(5) Pregnancy Planner

 (6) High-Quality Belly Butter

 While your belly might not be growing too much during the first trimester, it’s still important to get ahead of the game.
+Your body is going to be doing a lot of stretching during pregnancy, which can lead to stretch marks.

 By applying a high-quality cream, like Earth Mama Organics Belly Butter, early on, you can help prepare your skin for what’s to come.